BALIST0N/HogsOfWarEditor/README.md

 done :
 - tempoary: export 7 dummy model with  team colors (replacing characters to export)
-- export 1 model with attached barrel (pillbox, artillery, tank)
+- export models with attached barrel (pillbox, artillery, tank)
-- 3D editor : delete , insert when adding new entity
+- 3D editor : delete selected entity, insert when adding new entity
 - 3D viewer : be able to move and rotate entities into the editor (turns out i'm such a genius 🤡 )
 - 3d viewer : parse objects and place / rotate entities
 - 3D viewer : Migrate to webView2 + Babylon.js